tacerus/vyos-documentation/docs/contributing/build-vyos.rst

   (10:13) vyos_bld ece068908a5b:/vyos [current] #

-To debug the build process and gain additional information of what could be the root cause wou need to `chroot` into the build directry.
+To debug the build process and gain additional information of what could be the root cause we need to `chroot` into the build directry.
 This is explained in the following step by step procedure:

 .. code-block:: none